trisacrypto/directory/web/gds-admin-ui/README.md

 # GDS Admin UI

 The GDS Admin UI is a web application that allows TRISA reviewers to interact with the GDS Admin API and to manage the TRISA network.
-This application is built for both admin.vaspdirectory.net and admin.trisatest.net.
+This application is built for both admin.trisa.directory and admin.testnet.directory.

 ## Getting Started